-Mr. Clark's 2019 Agreement may be terminated by Mr. Clark upon giving the Company three months' written notice, provided the Company may waive such notice, in which case the employee's employment will terminate upon the Company giving such waiver.
-The 2019 Agreement can be terminated by the Company for cause without notice and without cause on payment of three months salary, or \$55,000.
-On a defined change of control event and if Mr. Clark terminates his employment within 90 days or if his employment is terminated by the Company within one year, Mr. Clark would be paid \$110,000 as severance pay.
-Under the terms of the employment agreement detailed above, in the event of termination other than for cause, Mr. Clark would be entitled to the following compensation and Golden Oak would be entitled to the following fees:
+The Clark Agreement may be terminated by Mr. Clark upon giving the Company three months' written notice, provided the Company may waive such notice, in which case the employee's employment will terminate upon the Company giving such waiver.
+The Clark Agreement can be terminated by the Company for cause without notice and without cause on payment of base salary for six months plus one month for each completed year of service, up to a maximum of 18 months, plus his pro rata incentive bonus for the same period.
+On a defined change of control event and if Mr. Clark terminates his employment within 30 days, Mr. Clark would be paid base salary for 12 months plus one month for each completed year of service, up to a maximum of 24 months, plus his pro rata incentive bonus for the same period.